 [Jesus] is the way, because he leads us to the Father, and he is the truth and the life, because in him we perceive the Father.
 As to calling on God, it may indeed be said, with truth, that no prayers are heard but through the intercession of Christ; but as Christ does not now speak about prayer, we ought simply to understand the meaning to be, that men contrive for themselves true labyrinths, whenever, after having forsaken Christ, they attempt to come to God.

-Although Barnes and perhaps some other Bible commentaries indicate that John 14:6 pertains to prayer as well as to other matters – particularly, eternal salvation – none of the Bible commentaries that we have read indicate that Jesus Christ was alluding only to prayer when He made the statements recorded in this verse.
+Although Barnes and perhaps some other Bible commentaries indicate that John 14:6 pertains to prayer as well as to other matters – particularly, eternal salvation – none of the Bible commentaries that we have consulted indicate that Jesus Christ was alluding only to prayer when He made the statements recorded in this verse.
 Furthermore, the second statement by Jesus in this verse that “No one comes to the Father except through Me” should be considered in the context of Jesus’ first statement in the verse that “I am the way, the truth, and the life,” which gives no inference that Jesus was referring to prayer when He indicated that He is the only intermediary to God.

 If, as we believe, the Bible is the primary means that God uses to communicate His will to mankind, it should be regarded as reliable in all of its teachings, especially in regard to who can expect to have eternal salvation.
 [For reasons to believe that the Bible is reliable, click on “Is the Bible Reliable?”]

 John 14:6 and Acts 4:12 and most of the Bible commentaries on these two verses of scripture indicate that only people who have trusted in Jesus Christ can be certain of eternal salvation.
 Admittedly, several Bible commentaries indicate that there may be certain circumstances in which some people are granted eternal life by God without having trusted in Jesus Christ, but this is conjectural, not clearly supported in the Bible.
-The appendix that follows briefly addresses the question of whether or not the Bible indicates that there is an alternative way to attain eternal salvation.
+The Appendix that follows briefly addresses the question of whether or not the Bible indicates that there is an alternative way to attain eternal salvation.

 [For a discussion of how to be assured of eternal salvation, click on “What Must a Person Do to Be Assured of Eternal Salvation?”.
 And, for a discussion of whether or not God makes exceptions for people who don’t have opportunity to trust in Christ, click on “Does God Make Exceptions for People Who Don’t Have Opportunity to Trust in Christ?”]